 - Hives (medically known as urticaria) are red, itchy, raised areas of skin that appear in varying shapes and sizes, each one characteristically lasts no longer than six to 12 hours.

 - Hives can change size rapidly and move around, disappearing in one place and reappearing in other places, often in a matter of hours.

 - Ordinary hives flare up suddenly.

-- Physical hives are produced by direct physical stimulation by environmental forces like heat, cold, and sunlight.
+- Occasionally hives are produced by direct physical stimulation by environmental forces like heat, cold, and sunlight.

-- Treatment of hives is directed at symptom relief while the condition goes away on its own.
+- Treatment of hives is directed at symptom relief until the condition goes away on its own.

 - Antihistamines are the most common treatment for hives.